-Pip Harry is a freelance writer and editor who has worked on many magazines including Woman’s Day, Yours, New Idea, Good Health, TV WEEK and NW.
-Her debut YA novel I’ll Tell You Mine (2012) won the Australian Family Therapists Children’s Literature award (2013).
-Her second YA novel, Head of the River, was longlisted for the State Library of Victoria’s Gold Inky award (2015) and shortlisted for the Adelaide Festival Literary awards (2016).
-Her third YA novel, Because of You, was shortlisted for the CBCA Children's Book of the Year Awards and the Victorian Premier's Literary Award (2018).
-Pip lives in Singapore with her family and works as a freelance writer and editor.
-When not at a keyboard, she can be found eating noodles and swimming laps.
+Pip Harry is a writer and editor.
+Her YA novels include I’ll Tell You Mine (2012), winner of the Australian Family Therapists Children’s Literature Award (2013).
+Head of the River, longlisted for the Gold Inky award (2015) and shortlisted for the Adelaide Festival Literary awards (2016) and Because of You, shortlisted for the CBCA Children's Book of the Year Awards, Victorian Premier's Literary Award and Queensland Literary Awards (2018).
+Pip lives in Singapore with her family and currently works as Editor for the Australian and New Zealand Association (ANZA).

 + Full Bio

 Pip Harry was born in Melbourne in the 1970’s.
 She was an expat kid in the US and Singapore before returning to Australia to live in the suburbs.
 Her childhood was made up of beach summers, BMX bike-riding, homework avoidance and scribbling creative stories.
 After high school she (sometimes) attended Melbourne University, gaining an arts degree and worked in many starter jobs including as a rowing coach, nanny, camp counsellor and pool lifeguard.
 A wonderful editor at NW magazine hired her as a junior entertainment reporter in the late 90s, which involved interviewing celebrities on red carpets, film and TV sets, soundstages and in mini vans (hello, Beyoncé) Also, lots of long hours and sticking to deadlines.
 She eventually became Deputy and Acting Editor at TV WEEK and Lifestyle Editor at Woman’s Day.